 Course Description:

 This class will cover "world cultures" through the discipline of anthropology and format of ethnographic films.
-Based on examples represented in films, we will apply anthropological approaches to investigate global forms of injustice.
+Based on selected ethnographic films, we will apply anthropological concepts to analyze how cultural difference is represented, constructed, and dis/empowered.

 Instructor